 The Annual Capital Budget serves to appropriate funds for specific facilities, equipment and improvements.
 For projects supported by the General Fund, the first year included in the CIP reflects the approved annual capital budget funding level.
-Funding for subsequent years in the program are included for planning purposes only and do not receive ultimate expenditure authority until they are analyzed and incorporated into the annual Capital Budget.
+Funding for subsequent years in the program are included for planning purposes only and do not receive ultimate expenditure authority until they are analyzed and incorporated into the annual Capital Budget and approved by the Board of Supervisors.
 In general, General Obligation Bond funded projects and projects supported by other financing, are reflected in the 5-year program with the cashflow required for spending reflected in each year.
 The CIP is a "rolling" process and subsequent year items in the CIP are evaluated annually and advanced each fiscal year.